AlchemanId/AlchemanId/README.md

 - 👋 Hi, I’m @AlchemanId
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently in Bandung Indonesia
 - 💞️ I’m looking to collaborate on Coding
 - 📫 How to reach me Alcheman.id@gmail.com
+- 📫 93.haikal.lazuardy@gmail.com

 <!---
 AlchemanId/AlchemanId is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.